 Vitamin D, also known as the ‘sunshine vitamin’ is essential for good health.
 It helps the body absorb calcium and supports both the nervous and immune systems.
 Vitamin D is created in the body by the action of sunlight on our skin.
 Although some foods contain small amounts of vitamin D, eating oily fish or fortified fats isn't enough to get your vitamin D to optimum levels.
 Many of us in the UK are deficient in vitamin D and despite the scorcher of a summer we have had, as the cold weather approaches our levels can take a dip.

-Chances are, thanks to the beautiful summer we’ve had, over the last few months you got out and about more and were more active than usual.
+Despite the rainier-than-usual rummer we've had this year, chances are you've still managed to get out and about more and therefore be more active than usual.
 Moving is one of the best things you can do for your body - but this shouldn’t be limited to the summer.
 As the nights draw in and it feels like there aren’t enough hours in the shorter days, it can be easy to put off exercise.
 Exercise is not only good for reducing your risk of developing heart disease and diabetes but also improves your mood and energy levels.
 Use the change of season as a motivator to keep up the good work, or get yourself out of an exercise rut if you are in one.